Welcome to Worlds End Music, an organisation set up to bring together local professional musicians with local music lovers.

 Worlds End Music is named after Worlds End Lane.
 This is the road where St Mary’s Church, one of our venues is found.
 Our other venue is St Martin of Tours in Chelsfield, which is found at the other end of Worlds End Lane, on Church Road.
 I walked down the lane many times during the pandemic, as I was pondering this new musical venture.
 I’ve named it with a smile, as it has felt slightly apocalyptic the past year or so!
 This little enterprise will do its best to counter the effects on your soul of the complicated times we’re living in and we hope you enjoy the concerts and wish to become involved.

 Worlds End Music also has the desire to nurture local young talent and as a result, we aim to bring a Young Artist to feature in as many of our concerts as possible.
 Our first year celebrated the talents of recently graduated trumpet player Louis Barclay, from Green Street Green, violinist Scott Storey from Beckenham and talented young singer Jonathan Brookes.
 Scott has recently been appointed co-leader of the National Youth Orchestra and has won a place at the Royal College of Music to study joint viola and violin.
-Louis is going to be returning to Worlds End Music in the Autumn with his brass quintet, Cromwell Brass.
+Louis returned to Worlds End Music last Christmas with his brass quintet, Cromwell Brass.
 Next year we will be inviting local young professional cellist, Henry Hargreaves, amongst others.
-Our recent charity event ‘Concert for Ukraine’ led to a slightly altered criteria and we went out of the area to invite accomplished young Ukrainian/British cellist, Nina Kiva, to play with us – with special permission from Sir Karl Jenkins, we performed the Benedictus from The Armed Man for reduced forces, with Nina as angelic-sounding soloist.
+Last year’s charity event ‘Concert for Ukraine’ led to a slightly altered criteria and we went out of the area to invite accomplished young Ukrainian/British cellist, Nina Kiva, to play with us – with special permission from Sir Karl Jenkins, we performed the Benedictus from The Armed Man for reduced forces, with Nina as angelic-sounding soloist.
 Truly a special moment, with huge thanks to Sir Karl for his generosity.
+Our last concert, Save the Spire, was also a charity event, and raised a large amout of money for the spire of St Martin’s.

 Rebecca Gilliver